S1r0hub/GameOfLife/README.md

 ### - Simulator
  - simulate a random or user generated world
  - press "P" to pause and continue a simulation
+   + press [RIGHT ARROW] while paused for next step of simulation

 ### - World Builder
  - build a own world to run a simulation on